 100% they can and will, Smart TVs are just compact computers, so they’ll be trying to work on Video Processing, up-scaling/converting to your monitor / TVs resolution.

-Is it better to buy a smart TV or get a cheaper TV and a set-top box?
+Should I buy a Smart TV or TV and a set-top box?

 The answer is a Smart TV, with the price of a Smart TV getting smaller and smaller it becomes apparent that it’s purely better value than a set-top box.

 A Smart TV is an all in one system which requires no third party interruption, it requires less cables and they tend to have a completely inclusive update procedure making it easier for you or your family members to keep their TVs up to standard!

 Regardless of the price difference in the specifications of Smart TVs between one another.
 Smart TVs offer better video processing and higher quality in the picture.
 If you’re looking to save money with Smart Home Technology, check out my blog post here on Saving Money with Home Automation.